 The output “Electric vehicle (EV) study platform” is a physical vehicle designed for teaching autonomous control to VET students.
-The intellectual output includes mechanical drawings, Bill Of Materials, electrical wiring diagrams and guide for constructing and implementing the platform to ROS system.
+The intellectual output includes mechanical drawings, a Bill Of Materials, electrical wiring diagrams, and a guide for constructing and implementing the platform to ROS system.
 All outputs will be published for free, so any interested party can download them and build its own autonomous vehicle study platform.

 O4 Curriculum module on drones

-A comprehensive guide to the drone technology, preliminarily designated for VET.
+A comprehensive guide to drone technology, preliminarily designated for VET.